wkumari1/draft-template/README.md

    This is my standard ID Template.

-   [ Ed note: Text inside square brackets ([]) are additional background information, answers to freqently asked questions, or places where I'd like some giudance.
-They will be removed before publication.
+   [ Ed note: Text inside square brackets ([]) is additional background information, answers to freqently asked questions, general musings, etc.  They will be removed before publication.]

-   RFC Editor: Please remove these, or ask and I'll send you a clean version ]
+   [ This document is being collaborated on in Github at: https://github.com/__URL__.
+The most recent version of the document, open issues, etc should all be available here.
+The authors (gratefully) acept pull requests ]

 Status of This Memo